MappingAndCo/leaflet-template-with-browserify/README.md

 Let's add the **Leaflet library** to our `app.js` with a require().
 You can use relative paths like `./foo.js` for you're own modules.

-In case you didnt notice Leaflet is also a [node module](https://www.npmjs.com/package/leaflet) that can be installed with `$ npm install leaflet --save`.
+In case you didn't notice Leaflet is also a [node module](https://www.npmjs.com/package/leaflet) that can be installed with `$ npm install leaflet --save`.
 This project has it already installed so we just need to call the leaflet module on our code:

 ```javascript
 // require leaflet module